happysat/Express-AM6-AM8/README.md

 ## Satellite Description

-Operated and owned by RSCC (Russian Satellite Communications Company) Express AM6 and AM8 from an orbital slot at 14° Degrees West and 53° Degrees East<br>
+Operated and owned by RSCC (Russian Satellite Communications Company) Express AM6 and AM8 from an orbital slot at 14° Degrees West and 53° Degrees East.<br>

 Express AM6 and AM8 are providing fixed and mobile communication services.<br>

 As well as broadcast services for digital television and radio, data transmission,